bananakid/inkscape-w10-gtk/Inkscape 1.0 Theming Guide.md

 # Inkscape 1.0 Theming Guide

-Quick writeup for Windows users who may want to develop or tweak Inkscape themes using GTK and Sass.
+Quick write-up for Windows users who may want to develop or tweak Inkscape themes using GTK and Sass.
 This may work similarly for Linux and gayOS

 **Note:** Inkscape installation directory is meant to be `C:\Program Files\Inkscape` (bin, share and other folders go to this folder)